Swarup-Ingale/system-security-labs-and-notes/assembly-basics/README.md

 ## ⚠️ Disclaimer

-This repository is strictly for educational purposes.
+All content in this repository is created for educational and learning purposes only.
-No exploit code targeting real-world systems is included.
+No real-world systems are targeted, and no confidential or proprietary material is shared.
-Sensitive details, flags, or protected material are intentionally excluded.

 ## 👤 Author